 - How to get around St. Petersburg

-St. Petersburg Useful Information: Visa, euro exchange and road signs
+St. Petersburg Useful Information: Visa, euro exchange and street signs

-Keep in mind that to visit St. Petersburg you will need the tourist visa for Russia.
+Keep in mind that you will need the tourist visa for Russia to visit St. Petersburg.

-- The tip is to change in the many offices / exchange that you find on Nevsky or along the side rails, always after checking the scoreboards in view of what is the daily rate.
+- The tip is to change in the many offices / exchange agencies that you find along Nevsky Prospect or its side streets, after checking the scoreboards displaying the daily rate.

-- Generally the commission is on the 25 or 30 rubles per transaction therefore less than 1 euro.
+- Generally the commission is about 25 or 30 rubles per transaction.

-Beter withdraw at the airport, but always keep in mind the extra commissions.
+Withdrawing at the airport could be easier, but always keep in mind the extra commissions applied.

-- As often happens during big events, if you are in St. Petersburg for the World Cup, pay attention to fake ATMs that are no longer in use and avoid being helped by strangers who offer to come to the rescue for the change.
+- As it often happens during big events, if you are in St. Petersburg for the World Cup, pay attention to fake ATMs that are no longer in use and avoid strangers offering their help to exchange money.

-Avoid to go around with too much cash if you take the bus and metro, especially on Nevsky Prospect, the summer pickpocket mecca.
-Always try to pay by credit card, from the hotel to the restaurant, from the museums to the shops.
+As a general rule, better avoiding to go around with too much cash if you take the bus and metro, especially on Nevsky Prospect, the summer pickpocket mecca.
+Always prefer to pay by credit card at the hotel, the restaurant, to the museums and shops.

 Street info and language

-Street signs and subway maps are written in Cyrillic but you will also find bilingual signs with directions in English.
-Except for a few hotels and restaurants/bars, the English language is little spoken, especially among people of a certain age; despite this you can leave quietly for St. Petersburg.
-It is a super feasible journey and you can manage to explain yourself with hand gestures without problems.
+Street signs and subway maps are in Cyrillic but you will also find bilingual signs with directions in English.
+Except for a few hotels and restaurants/bars, the English language is little spoken, especially among people of a certain age.
+It is a super feasible trip and you can manage to explain yourself with hand gestures without problems.

-- For some specific information, maybe contact the younger ones, who are certainly more likely to communicate in English.
+- For some specific information, maybe contact the younger people you meet, certainly more likely to communicate in English.

 White nights in St. Petersburg

-In the period between June and July St. Petersburg hosts the natural phenomenon of the White Nights, an appointment very felt and lived in the city that every year attracts tourists from all over the world.
-Thanks to the particular geographical position of the Russian city, for about 50 days the sun never seems to set and the night gives wonderful plays of light; the phenomenon of White Nights is repeated cyclically every summer, it starts in the last days of May and reaches its peak after mid-June until the first days of July.
+In the period between June and July St. Petersburg hosts the natural phenomenon of the White Nights, an appointment very felt and lived in the city.
+Every year St Petersburg White Nights attract tourists from all over the world.
+Thanks to the particular geographical position of the Russian city, for about 50 days the sun never seems to set and the night shows wonderful plays of light; the phenomenon of White Nights repeats cyclically every summer: it starts in the last days of May and reaches its peak after mid-June until the first days of July.

-- These are the best months to visit St. Petersburg but it is also the time of year when the city is stormed by tourists, which results in rising prices.
-The advice is to book well in advance flight to St Petersburg and accommodation.
+- These are the best months to visit St. Petersburg but it is also the time of year when the city is stormed by tourists, which results in prices rising.
+The advice is to book well in advance flight and accommodation in St Petersburg.

 What are White Nights?

-The phenomenon of White Nights is celebrated with open-air festivals, musical events and especially with the opening of drawbridges, a show that makes the city fascinating and evocative at different times and especially in night hours until the morning.
-Built on water as Venezia, the Russian city is a real "Museum of Bridges" and there are over 300, 20 of which are mobile.
+The natural phenomenon of the White Nights of St Petersburg is celebrated by open-air festivals, musical events and, in particular, with the opening of drawbridges, a show that makes the city fascinating and evocative at different times, especially in night hours until the morning.
+Built on water as Venice, the Russian city is a real "Museum of Bridges" and there are over 300 of them, 20 of which are mobile.

-You can admire the opening of the bridges free of charge by placing yourself in some strategic points of the city as the arrow of the island of Vasilievsky, from Dvortsovaya riverfront or from the side of Palace Square (always go there in advance to take your place, there are a lot of people at any time); another valid option is to enjoy the show from the boats that organize special tours and private excursions at night.
+You can admire the opening of the bridges free of charge by placing yourself in some strategic points of the city as the arrow of the island of Vasilievsky, from Dvortsovaya riverfront or from the side of Palace Square (always go there in advance to take your place since there are a lot of people at any time); another valid option is to enjoy the show from the boats organizing special tours and private excursions at night.